Keyyard/Minecraft-Tree-Capitator-and-Vein-Miner-Addon/README.md

 ## Vein Miner

-To activate Vein Miner, please remember to sneak while mining ores.
+To activate Vein Miner, please ensure you are using pickaxes to mining ores.

 - Breaking a block in an ore chain will cause the entire chain to pop out.
 - Works for all types of ores.